About

 • Enhance quality of genomic data and processes, and explore methodologies to provide assurance.

-• Understand legal barriers to the implementation of personalised medicine and to engage with key stakeholders that influence these barriers
+• Understand legal barriers to the implementation of personalised medicine and engage with key stakeholders that influence these barriers.

-• Develop demonstration projects that challenge perceived legal barriers that limit responsible and ethical sharing of genomic and health data.
+• Develop demonstration projects that challenge perceived legal barriers limiting the responsible and ethical sharing of genomic and health data.

 Founding principles